bjclark13/lost-river-labs/_home_sections/expecting.md

     <div>
         <p>
-            We are expecting another litter due to arrive in Summer 2023! </p>
+            We are expecting another litter due to arrive in 2024! </p>

         <p>
             If you’re interested in an incredible companion for the entire family to share many years of